XiYe20/NPVP/README.md

 ## Inference
 Please read the inference.ipynb for the inference example of a KTH unified model.

-Step 1: Download the process KTH dataset and decompress
+Step 1: Download the process KTH dataset

 Step 2: Download the Autoencoder checkpoint: https://drive.google.com/drive/folders/1eji1SxfT8do8TnWNPZqmhuOqxQZuaEpo?usp=sharing